kwithers20/quotes-app-test/README.md

 }
 ```

 As this endpoint fires multiple API calls to another third party servive, there can be errors.
-If this type of error occurs then the following message will be returned
+If this type of error occurs then the following message will be returned.

 Example Error Response (500):
  ```json
 {